Undergraduate Admission to the SPAUD Program

 Regular Admission to the BA-MA SPAUD Program

-Application to the BA-MA SPAUD Program for regular admission of undergraduate students at Calvin normally occurs before the second semester of the sophomore year.
+Application to the BA-MA SPAUD Program for regular admission of undergraduate students at Calvin normally occurs before the second semester of the junior year.
 Applications are due on February 1 for classes beginning the following September.
 Those who apply after the submission deadline will be considered on a space available basis only.
 Application forms are available in the SPAUD program office.

 In order to apply to the SPAUD program, Calvin students must have: